Mattsi-Jansky/recipes/cake-chocolate.md

 ### Cake base

 * Prepare baking tray
-  * Cut out a piece of parchment paper to fit your springform pan
+  * Cut out a piece of baking paper to fit your springform pan
   * Place the paper in the pan and grease the top of it
   * Ensure the mixing paper is flat and reaches the edges
   * Grease the edges of the pan